dbt-labs/docs.getdbt.com/website/docs/reference/database-permissions/redshift-permissions.md

 title: "Redshift permissions"
 ---

 In Redshift, permissions are used to control who can perform certain actions on different database objects.
-Use SQL statements to manage permissions in a Databricks database.
+Use SQL statements to manage permissions in a Redshift database.

 ## Example Redshift permissions